Generic selectors

 11. Estación Mapocho

-The Estación Mapocho, located in Santiago, Chile, is a historic railway terminal repurposed as a cultural center.
+The Estación Mapocho, located in Santiago, Chile, is a historic railway terminal repurposed as a historic center.
 Erected in the late 19th century, it functioned as a central hub for train transportation until the mid-20th century.

 Today, it serves as a lively cultural venue, hosting art exhibitions, concerts, festivals, and various events.
 With its impressive architecture and significant history, the Estación Mapocho stands as a prominent landmark in Santiago’s urban landscape.